climate-ai/truebranch/README.md

 Script to collect Sentinel Tif files: Sentinel_extraction.js Extracted area defined inside scripts (here Central Valley, California, spanning latitudes [36:45;37:05] and longitudes [-120:25;-119:65].

-## Transforming Tif files to images, locally (jupyter notebooks)
+## 2. Transforming Tif files to images, locally (jupyter notebooks)
 Extracting 200x200 pixel png images out of a Tif file.
+This is done in a for loop where the tif file is cropped and the sentinel images upsampeled.
+The variable origin_path indicates the path where the tif files are saved, origin_path+"/"+temp_path defines where the png images are saved.

+## 3. Training and Testing Model

 What the project does
 Why the project is useful